WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	_Certificate_

-	>**NOTE**: The name in your certificate might be different, but it will be prefixed with Apple Development iOS Push Notification Services:.
+	>**Note**: The name in your certificate might be different, but it will be prefixed with Apple Development iOS Push Notification Services.

 Later, you will use this certificate to generate a .p12 file and upload it to Mobile Services to enable authentication with APNS.